edwardcallow/tesco-jargon/m.md

 #### Merchandisable unit (MU)
 A display cage or box that can be wheeled or placed straight out on the shop floor or shelf, without being unpacked, for example, high-volume products such as milk or baked beans.
+MUs stock one product only, are ranged all year round and are re-ordered automatically based on sales.
+They share the same EAN regardless of case size, are loaded into the same subgroup as the linked product and enable a smaller case size to be sent to smaller format stores.
 > ![Stock control](assets/images/tag-stockcontrol.png)

 #### Merchandise plan